 This is a self-paced course, which allows you to complete the material anytime, from anywhere, and has been approved by the FL Department of Business and Professional Regulation (DBPR), Construction Industry Licensing Board (CILB).
-The 14 hour continuing education package includes everything you need for you renewal and is available for all Construction General, Building and Residential Contractors.
+The 14 hour continuing education package includes everything you need for your renewal and is available for all Construction General, Building and Residential Contractors.
+Please note: If you hold a county license, you are responsible for understanding the continuing education requirements for your particular county.
+Please be aware that some FL counties have different requirements for construction contractor continuing education.

 License Type: 0630